-No – HubSpot only provides the ability for users to connect their inboxes to HubSpot Sales through IMAP.
+No – HubSpot only provides the ability for users to connect their inboxes to HubSpot through IMAP.
 POP3 and IMAP are both methods used to access your email from a server.
 The differences are outlined below.

 POP3 downloads the email to your machine.
 When an email is sent to your email address, it's stored on your email server.
 When you open your email client, the email client will actually download the email to your device.
 Once it's downloaded to your device, it is removed from the email server and only stored locally on your machine.